gukoff/web-game-complete/modules/04_add_images/README.md

-This `StorageItem` class will encapsulate whatever data we want to store: before it could be a single word, now it will be `(word, image)`, later we might want to add more and more stuff to it.
+This `StorageItem` class will encapsulate whatever data we want to store: before it could be a single word, now it will be `(word, image)`, later we might want to extend it, for example by adding more information to it or changing the way we store the images.

 Such classes are called data-transfer-object (or DTOs), and a handy way to create them in Python are dataclasses.
 Create the following class